- Home

 Your ES-003 report with liquidation fields.
 You need Entry Number, Liquidation Status, and Liquidation Date for each entry to know which ones are Phase 1-eligible.
 If you haven't pulled your ES-003 yet, start with the ES-003 Guide.

 ACH enrollment in ACE Portal.
 This is the bank account where CBP sends your refund electronically.
 If it's not set up when your refund processes, the payment will be rejected.
-As of March 2026, only 8.1% of importers had completed ACH enrollment – meaning most eligible importers are at risk of a rejected payment even after a successful CAPE filing.
+As of early April 2026, only about 6% of importers – roughly 21,000 out of 330,000 affected – had completed ACH enrollment, meaning most eligible importers are at risk of a rejected payment even after a successful CAPE filing.
 Set this up first.
 See ACE Portal Setup Guide for the exact steps.

 Step-by-Step Instructions